zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 ---

 ## Checklist
-To ease your production setup we created a step by step checklist you may wish to follow.
+To ease your production setup we created a step by step best practise checklist you may wish to follow.

 ### infrastructure configuration